![]() |

 Many short swords.
 FUYUHIRO HADA is flowing

-O-ITAMEwith MASAME that standsout.
+O-There with MASAME that stands out.
 JI-NIE.

 MIDARE, NOTARE-MIDARE and GUNOME-MIDARE.
 3rd